executors/executors/explanatory.md

 A program may require creating execution on multiple different kinds of execution resources, and these resources may have significantly different capabilities.
-For example, callable function objects invoked on a thread of execution have the repertoire of a Standard C++ program, including access to the facilities of the operating system, file system, network, and similar.
+For example, callable function objects invoked on a `std::thread` have the repertoire of a Standard C++ program, including access to the facilities of the operating system, file system, network, and similar.
 By contrast, GPUs do not create standard threads of execution, and the callable function objects they execute may have limited access to these facilities.